The LDRD program’s targeted investments allow LLNL to develop cutting-edge capabilities and foster innovation in key programmatic areas.

 - Foster creativity and stimulate exploration of forefront areas of science and technology.

 - Serve as a proving ground for new concepts in research and development.

 - Support high-risk, potentially high-value research and development

 A strategic framework, jointly created by NNSA, LLNL, and the other NNSA laboratories, articulates the focus of LDRD programs at NNSA laboratories.
 LDRD investments support the following NNSA objectives:

 - Technical Vitality.
 Develop innovative capabilities that are required to respond to emerging national security challenges.

 - Mission Agility.
 Enable agile responses to national security challenges by investing in research and development at the forefront of mission-critical science and technology.

 - Workforce Development.
 Recruit, develop, and retain the best and brightest staff, who can help us creatively address tomorrow’s dynamic mission needs.

 Alignment with Laboratory Missions

-In addition to aligning our LDRD investments with DOE and NNSA objectives, we ensure that our LDRD program supports mission priorities articulated in LLNL’s annual strategic investment plan.
-Institutional goals are established and updated through a planning process where multidisciplinary teams identify:
+In addition to aligning our LDRD investments with DOE and NNSA mission objectives, we ensure that our LDRD program supports mission priorities articulated in LLNL’s annual strategic investment plan.
+Institutional goals are established and updated through a planning process where we identify: